 As mentioned above, one of the reasons for the widespread cultivation of Senecio barbertonicus is its drought tolerance.

-While it prefers some water in summers, it can survive for long periods without water, once it is established.
+While it prefers some water in summer, this succulent bush can survive for long periods without water, once it is established.

 However, it cannot survive excessive watering.